 Emergencies During Office Hours

 Emergency medical situations are always scary for both you and your pet.
 If your pet is in need of urgent care, please call us immediately.
-If we cannot assess the situation over the phone, we will advise you bring your pet in to one of our hospitals or to a full service 24-hour facility that we recommend.
+If we cannot assess the situation over the phone, we will advise you to bring your pet in to one of our hospitals or to a full service 24-hour facility that we recommend.

 All three of our locations are equipped to handle your emergency vet care in Brevard County, FL.
 However, for any urgent medical need outside of our regular hours, seek care at a 24/7 animal emergency hospital.
 We refer our clients to the hospitals listed below.